Chinese steel rebar, hot rolled coils futures rise on demand hopes

 BEIJING, Dec 2 (Reuters) - Chinese steel rebar and hot rolled coils futures jumped on Thursday, as demand for the most traded May deliveries are expected to recover from the weak consumption season.

-The most active construction rebar futures on the Shanghai Futures Exchange SRBcv1 increased 2.3% to 4,328 yuan ($679.53) a tonne as of 0330 GMT, extending gains to a fourth straight session.
+The most active construction rebar futures on the Shanghai Futures Exchange SRBcv1 increased 1.3% to 4,288 yuan ($679.53) a tonne at close, extending gains to a fourth straight session.

-Hot rolled coils futures SHHCcv1, used in the manufacturing sector, also rose for the third consecutive session, up 1.3% at 4,714 yuan per tonne.
+Hot rolled coils futures SHHCcv1, used in the manufacturing sector, also rose for the third consecutive session, and ended up 1.1% to 4,703 yuan per tonne.

 "Demand expectation (for May contracts) are improving and performs better than the January contracts, we expect steel products will remain strong in longer term," GF Futures wrote in a note.

-Benchmark iron ore futures DCIOcv1, for January delivery, edged down 0.1% to 622 yuan per tonne, while spot 62% iron ore stood at $105.5 a tonne on Wednesday SH-CCN-IRNOR62 , according to SteelHome consultancy.
+Benchmark iron ore futures DCIOcv1, for January delivery, fell 3.5% to 601 yuan per tonne, while spot 62% iron ore stood at $105.5 a tonne on Wednesday SH-CCN-IRNOR62 , according to SteelHome consultancy.

 Miners from Brazil exported 28.99 million tonnes of iron ore in November, down from 29.15 million tonnes in the same month a year earlier, according to local government.